History of Czech civilian firearms possession: 2021 Establishment of the Designated Reserves of the State

-Designated Reserves Level 1 training - shooting from concealment.
+Level 1 training - shooting from concealment.

+Level 3 training - teamwork elimination of active shooter (FX simmunition CQB combat).

 Along with the 2021 Firearms Act Amendment, the Parliament passed also an Act No. 14/2021 Coll., on the handling of weapons in certain cases affecting the internal order or security of the Czech Republic.
 The Act's number 14/21 symbolically refers to the 600th anniversary of civilian firearms possession in the country.
 The legislation establishes "a system of firearms training, the purpose of which is to improve the knowledge, abilities and skills of persons authorised to handle firearms for the purpose of ensuring internal order or the security of the Czech Republic".
 Within the system, private companies approved by authorities provide advanced shooting training to firearm owners that have E (concealed carry) type of license.
 After passing a set of requirements and taking an oath, the participants become part of the Designated Reserve of the State, whereby they may be called up with their private firearms to support the work of police or armed forces in a crisis event.
 While the law anticipates founding of firearms training for both internal security as well as defense, as of 2023 only the former was in place.